Vyral/base-template/_posts/2019-07-01-heres-what-happens-after-a-home-inspection.md

 {% include youtube.html %}

-<center>What happens after a home inspection?
-Find out today.</center>
+<center><em>What happens after a home inspection?
+Find out today.</em></center>

+&nbsp;

-Many people understand what occurs during a home inspection, but not as many know what happens after.
+Many people understand what occurs *during* a home inspection, but not as many know what happens after.

 First, the inspector will provide the buyer with an inspection report detailing any and all deficiencies they observed.